richvigorito/dev-challenges/week9_inception/README.md

 - 💬 Print enough to show both the outer and inner program executed.
 - 🌍 Use any languages, but focus on the interop style rather than the language name.
 - ✍️ For each, add a quick comment explaining the **mechanism used**.
+- 💬 Share/discuss your work w/ the team and if/when you'd ever want to incorporate interoperable programs in your projects.

 ---